kamikazechaser/HerokuGram/README.md

 ### How Does It Work?

-This Quick Start pack combines Express and body-parser middleware to set up a webhook on Telegram, allowing you to run your bot.
+This Quick Start pack combines Express and body-parser middleware to set up a webhook on Telegram, allowing you to run your bot on Heroku.

 ### Nodeogram